 A registered agent’s job might seem insignificant, but by accepting formal communications for the business, the agent fulfills a vital task.

 The registered agent ensures that the state has a means of consistently contacting an official representative of your business, which makes the legal system work much more smoothly for business matters than it otherwise would.

-No matter which route you choose — whether you decide to designate yourself as your company’s registered agent, designate a friend or family member, or if you choose to hire a professional registered agent service — we hope that this guide helped you understand more about registered agents.
+No matter which route you choose – whether you decide to designate yourself as your company’s registered agent, or if you choose to hire a professional registered agent service — we hope that this guide helped you understand more about registered agents.
 Now you’re prepared to appoint the perfect agent for your business.